 The cost for Hawks baseball can change from year-to-year primarily based on our field provider’s adjustments in field usage fees.
-The cost to play baseball in 2019 for Parker residents is $215 and $235 for non-residents per child if registered and paid in full by the registration deadline or when we reach capacity.
-The deadline for late registration is July 14, 2019.
-After the deadline, July 10, 2019 the Hawks assesses a late fee of an additional $35 per child.
+The cost to play baseball in 2018 for Parker residents is $215 and $235 for non-residents per child if registered and paid in full by the registration deadline or when we reach capacity.
+The deadline for registration is July 15, 2018.
+After the July 10 regular registration period, the Hawks assesses a late fee of an additional $25 per child.
 Players registering late are only placed on a team if space is available.

 7. What does the registration fee cover?